-In spite of a new vaccine, Coronovirus is still running riot and sadly new mutations are now appearing.
+In spite of several vaccines, Covid 19 is still running riot and sadly new mutations continue to appear.
 The future still looks uncertain and the feeling of normality is fast becoming a distant memory.
-Such is the impact of Coronovirus that many of us are still confined to working from home, whilst many others are still furloughed or sadly many more have lost their jobs due to the downturn in business.
-The prospects for the New Year are not great.
+Such is the impact of Covid that many of us have never resumed our regular work patterns, with many having lost their jobs.

 Whenever our lives, and those of our loved ones no longer feel safe, it’s human nature for panic, fear, and anxiety to take over.
 We may feel helpless about what may happen, what we can do to keep ourselves safe and feel anxious about the loss of normality.
 Add menopause to the mix, and we have a hot mess of anxiety and stress.